thomas-melville/myNotes/General/Career_Development/kubernetes/kubernetes.md

 ## multi container pods

 kind of goes against the idea of decoupling as much as possible, but there are certain needs in which a 2nd/3rd container in the pod makes sense
+There are two types of multi container pods, single node and multi node.

 ### sidecar

-add some functionality not present in the main container.
+add some functionality not present in the main container. extend and work with primary container.
+Best used when there is a clear difference between a primary container and any secondary tasks that need to be done to it.
 Rather than bloating the main container with functionality that may not be required in all deployments.
 Examples of sidecar containers are:
 * logging (fluentd)